node-real/megafuel-client-example/wallet-user/readme.md

 # Wallet Client Example

-This repository contains a Go and Js application demonstrating how to interact with an BSC testnet using a paymaster service.
-The application showcases how to create, sign, and send ERC20 token transfers while leveraging a paymaster for potential gas sponsorship.
+This package contains a Go and Js application demonstrating how to send gasless tx on BSC through Megafuel.

 ## Workflow